Programme

 insights and, in the process, possible new solutions to these

-training approaches employed by many programmes.
+'technical' training approaches employed by many programmes.

 The programme is being provided by the Small Countries Financial